crschnick/remix/README.md

     Records.set(copy::available, false);

-However, this does not work if you want to perform copies of records that have a mutable component, like a mutable set or list.
+However, this does not work if you want to perform copies of records that have for example have a collection as a record component, since the collection contents are not copied.
 In this case, deep copies have to be performed to completely decouple copies of original instances.

 Lets take the following example of managing a storage of in-progress publications